my-language-skills/alexa-skill-vocabulary/README.md

 # alexa-skill-vocabulary

+## Description:
-Vocabulary skill for amazon alexa.
+- Amazon Alexa skill for learning Vocabulary.
-Provides vocabulary words with explanations in 5 languages.
+- Vocabulary is provided in 5 languages.
+(English/Spanish/German/French/Italian).
-Must select a native language and a learning language before the learning process starts.
+- Still in development stage.

+## Usage
+- Skill is used by setting up a Native and a Learning Language.
-Default native language is set to the alexa speaking language.
+- Native language has default value of alexa speaking language.
-The user can communicate with the skill in both native and learning language in every request except the specific scenario of changing native or learning language, the request must be given in the native language.
+- A request can be made to change either of them in any stage of the application.
+- When both languages are setup, the user can access a list of categories and subcategories of vocabulary words with examples.
+- Random option is provided throghout the application.

+## Special Request
+All requests can be given in both native or learning language except when:
+- It's a request for changing any of both languages (**MUST** be given in Native Language)
+- No learning language is selected (**MUST** be defined)